GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/implicit-features/oneof-input-object/en.md

 ## GraphQL spec

-This functionality is not yet part of the GraphQL spec, but it is expected to be added soon:
+This functionality is not yet part of the GraphQL spec, but has been requested:

 - <a href="https://github.com/graphql/graphql-spec/pull/825" target="_blank">PR #825 - RFC: OneOf Input Objects</a>